shaliulab/idoc_docs/docs/source/installation.rst

 .. code-block:: console

-    conda create --name idoc==2.1.1 python=3.8.10
+    conda create --name python=3.8.10 idoc
     conda activate idoc

-This will install from source the version 2.1.1 available from https://pypi.org/ Verified in Ubuntu 20.04.3 with Python 3.8.10
+This creates the conda environment with the desired python version, which makes it easy to have any version of python packages without conflicts with other pieces of software on the same computer

 2. Install idoc
 ================================

 .. code-block:: console

-    pip install idoc
+    pip install idoc==2.1.1

-This will install the idoc module as well as all the dependencies
+This will install the idoc package version version 2.1.1 from https://pypi.org/ as well as all the dependencies

 3. Run post install script